danascheider/skyrim_inventory_management/docs/aggregate-lists.md

 ##### When There Is No Exising Item

 If there is no item with the same description on the aggregate list already, one should be created on the aggregate list with the same attributes.
+Note that aggregate lists no longer have `notes` values.

 ##### When There Is an Existing Item

-If there is an item with the same description on the aggregate list already, that item will be updated as follows:

-1. The `quantity` of the item on the aggregate list will be increased by the quantity of the item being added.
+If there is an item with the same description on the aggregate list already, the `quantity` of the item on the aggregate list will be increased by the quantity of the item being added.
-2. The `notes` of the item on the aggregate list will be concatenated with the new item's notes, separated with ` -- `

 One of two things will happen with the `unit_weight` value: